Free Journal Network: Criteria

 a publishing model that is sometimes called diamond or platinum open access.

 Such journals are typically smaller than equivalent commercial journals (often supported by academic societies).
 Main criteria include: adherence to the Fair Open Access Principles that are publicly supported by many renowned scientists, publication of article titles and abstracts in English, clear publication ethics and quality assurance policies.

+FJN Member Journals

+As of November 2024, there are 90 journals that have been accepted into the Free Journal Network.
+Some notable examples include: